shammy8/Lynel/README.md

 To play the game open Lynel-master\Lynel-master\build\exe.win32-3.7\game.exe

-Or for the code: open game.py and run it to play.
+Or for the code: open the Python file game.py and run it to play.